 Conditional Formatting is a very useful, powerful and versatile tool.
-As its name suggests, it has two parts - a condition and a format.
+As its name suggests, it has two parts - you set a condition and apply a format.
 When the condition is true, the format is applied.

 Consider this worksheet.
-Every ‘Category A’ row has been highlighted automatically.
+Every ‘Category A’ row is highlighted automatically.

 Here’s how it's done.

 1. Select cells A2:D10 (the cells that you want to highlight when appropriate).

 5. Choose ‘Use a formula to determine which cells to format’.